Fracking

 Tell the federal government to say no to tailings dumping!

-Email Minister Steven Guilbeault and demand regulations that do not allow tailings dumping into the Athabasca River ...
+Email Natural Resources Minister Wilkinson and Environment Minister Duguid to demand strong regulations that ban tailings dumping into the Athabasca ...

 Alberta’s tailings ponds provoked international outcry in 2008 when images were released of ducks struggling to survive in the toxic ...